Nasif al-Nassar: Downfall

-Zahir was defeated and killed in his capital of Acre in 1775 by the Ottomans, after which the Ottomans appointed Jezzar Pasha as Governor of Sidon and Acre.
-In 1780, after having consolidated his hold over the Galilee and defeating Zahir's sons, Jezzar Pasha launched an offensive against the rural sheikhs of Jabal Amil.
+Daher was defeated and killed in his capital of Acre in 1775 by the Ottomans, after which the Ottomans appointed Jezzar Pasha as Governor of Sidon and Acre.
+In 1780, after having consolidated his hold over the Galilee and defeating Daher's sons, Jezzar Pasha launched an offensive against the rural sheikhs of Jabal Amil.
 On 24 September 1781, Nasif was shot dead in a battle with Jezzar Pasha's troops, who greatly outnumbered Nasif's cavalry, that lasted three hours.
 About 470 of Nasif's soldiers were also killed in the confrontation, which occurred at Yaroun.
 Nasif's defeat and death effectively marked the end of Shia autonomy in Jabal Amil during the Ottoman era.

 Jezzar Pasha's troops proceeded to loot Shia religious places and burned many of their religious texts.
 Nasif's death was followed by the exile of rural Shia sheikhs to Akkar, an exodus of Shia ulama to Iraq, Iran and elsewhere, and the start of a campaign by the new head of the Ali al-Saghir clan, Hamza ibn Muhammad al-Nassar, to resist Jezzar Pasha's rule.
 Hamza was eventually pursued and executed.
 With the coming to power of Bashir Shihab II and Jezzar's replacement with Sulayman Pasha after Jezzar's death in 1804, the two leaders agreed a settlement with the Shia clans, appointing Nasif's son Faris as Sheikh al-Mashayekh (Chief of Chiefs) of Nabatieh and its territories north of the Litani River.